gog19/terraform-docker/README.md

 # GitHub on AWS Cloud9 with SSH

-Create an EC2 Environment.
-For Platform, choose the type of Ubuntu EC2 instance
+Create an EC2 environment.
+For Platform, choose the type of Ubuntu EC2 instance.
 ```
 https://console.aws.amazon.com/cloud9/
 ```

-Clone your GitHub project inside of your AWS Cloud9 environment
+Clone your GitHub project inside of your AWS Cloud9 environment.
 ```
 git clone https://github.com/gog19/terraform-docker.git
 ```

-Resize an Amazon EBS volume that an environment uses Run the following command, replacing 20 with the size in GiB that you want to resize the Amazon EBS volume to:
+Resize an Amazon EBS volume that an environment uses.
+Run the following command, replacing 20 with the size in GiB that you want to resize the Amazon EBS volume to.
 ```
 cd terraform-docker
 chmod +x resize.sh